wbc3rd/Riviera-Docs/docs/source/frequently_asked_questions.rst

 **How do I request interactive time?**

-See 'Running Interactively <https://riviera-docs.readthedocs.io/en/latest/slurm.html#running-interactively>'_ in the `Slurm Overview <https://riviera-docs.readthedocs.io/en/latest/slurm.html#>`_ for information on running interactively.
+See `Running Interactively <https://riviera-docs.readthedocs.io/en/latest/slurm.html#running-interactively>`_ in the `Slurm Overview <https://riviera-docs.readthedocs.io/en/latest/slurm.html#>`_ for information on running interactively.

 **How can I transfer data from my local computer to the cluster?**